 Cagibi accepts and reads submissions year round through our submissions manager, provided by Submittable.
-This is for our journal issues, and also for the Macaron Prize when those respective reading periods are open.
+This is for our online and print journal issues, and also for the Macaron Prize when those respective reading periods are open.
 There you will see guidelines specific to each category.
 Other general guidelines and answers to common questions are provided here, such as the policy for simultaneous submissions (please do!), how to withdraw, and rights and payment.

 We encourage writers to submit their work to multiple journals (referred to as “simultaneous submissions”).
 If your work is accepted elsewhere (awesome!), please withdraw your Cagibi submission from within Submittable.
 Do not email the editors to withdraw part or all of your submission; instead, withdraw in Submittable.
 For partial withdrawals, such as for one of multiple poems, add a message to your submission.
 To add a message, log in to Submittable, click on your submission, and you will see there a box to leave us a message.
 For more detailed instruction on how to do that within Submittable, scroll down to the bottom of this page.

 Cagibi does not consider work which has previously appeared in print or online.